What is the SWITCH Function?

 SWITCH was added in MS Excel 2016 and is unavailable in earlier versions.
 However, the function was previously available in VBA.
 The SWITCH function can be used instead of nested IF functions.

 =SWITCH(expression, value1, result1, [default or value2, result2],…[default or value3, result3])

 The SWITCH function uses the following arguments:

-- Expression (required argument) – It can be a number, date or some text that the function would compare.
-Few examples of the expression argument are
+- Expression (required argument) – It can be a number, date, or some text that the function would compare.
+A few examples of the expression argument are as follows:

 |Type of Expression||Example|

 - Value1 ………value126 (required argument) – This is the value that will be compared against the expression.

 - Result1 ………result126 – The value that will be returned when the corresponding valueN argument matches the expression.

 - Default (optional argument) – This is the value that the function should return if no matches are found in the valueN expression.

 How to use the SWITCH Function in Excel?